ohjakobsen/saiUI/README.md

 - `light`
 - `dark`

-These colors are available in most functions for UI elements, such as buttons, nav bars, cards and so forth.
+You can specify the color in most functions that create UI or input elements, such as buttons, nav bars, cards and so forth.
+Several standard inputs from the Shiny package have been masked to add extra arguments to adjust the appearance of the element.

+### Replace theme

 You can replace the default Bootstrap theme when you define the app UI function. `saiPage` includes the `theme` argument where you can specify a CSS file to be inlcuded instead of the default theme.
 The CSS file should be placed inside the `www` directory in your app.
 For more information on Bootstrap theming, see [this page](https://themes.getbootstrap.com).

+Your custom theme must be compatible with Bootstrap 4.
+If you want to use a Bootstrap 3 theme, you should use the default functions in Shiny.